-The FY 2024-2025 Annual Program of Services, which runs from October 1, 2024, to September 30, 2025, was presented to the City Council for their review on July 31st.
+The FY 2024-2025 Annual Program of Services, which runs from October 1, 2024, to September 30, 2025, was presented to the City Council for their review on July 31st and adopted by the City Council on September 19, 2024.
 This budget serves as an operational plan for the upcoming fiscal year and offers fiscal policy guidance to City staff.
 It also establishes accountability to taxpayers regarding the use of their tax dollars.
 Therefore, the budget process is more than just balancing revenues and expenditures; it is the most significant management tool for the Governing Body and City staff, providing a valuable opportunity for the city to assess its services.